Have your cake and eat it too: adopting a brand safety approach that doesn’t cost you scale.

 Next, you’ll determine which brand safety parameters are most important to you.
 You’ll be able to take advantage of Centro’s integration with ComScore’s BidRatings solution, which enables pre-bid screening across a number of variables.
 These can include things like viewability, invalid traffic, brand safety, contextual categories, page content and site rank.
 And through our integration with Peer39, we also provide brand safety specifically within the mobile app environment.
 Keep in mind that screening against many or all of these will reduce a campaign’s scale, so you’ve got to figure out the right tradeoffs between risk and reward.

-Then, you can decide if you want to create a ‘black list’ or ‘white list’ – sites you want to exclude or include from the campaign.
+Then, you can decide if you want to create a ‘block list’ or ‘allowed list’ – sites you want to exclude or include from the campaign.
 Reasons to exclude may include things like questionable content, or competitor sites, or publishers whose content doesn’t agree with your brand, and many others.
-A white list (a short list of sites you only want to be on) can ensure a high level of safety for an advertiser, but this is one of the most reach-limiting tactics available.
-Our Customer Success team can provide a master blacklist, and we refer clients to the Pixalate Seller Trust Index to navigate trustworthy exchange sources.
+An allowed list (a short list of sites you only want to be on) can ensure a high level of safety for an advertiser, but this is one of the most reach-limiting tactics available.
+Our Customer Success team can provide a master block list, and we refer clients to the Pixalate Seller Trust Index to navigate trustworthy exchange sources.

 Finally, once you’ve made your decisions, it’s time to let the campaign run, while keeping a close eye on performance once the campaign is live.
 With Centro DSPs real-time performance reporting, you’ve got the ability to make course corrections on the fly if campaign reach is not where it needs to be.